isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sunflower.md

 	<h4>Environmental needs:</h4>
 		<img src="/images/Plants/SunflowerJacChua%20(2).jpg">

 <p>Sunflowers grow best in 6-8 hours of direct sunlight.
 They can tolerate 4-5 hours of direct sunlight or at least 6 hours of indirect sunlight, but may have slower or stunted growth.
-Plants do best in well-draining sandy loam soils at least 20cm deep but are also highly tolerant of dry soils and drought-prone environments.
+Plants do best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">sandy soil</a> at least 20cm deep.
 Taller cultivars that grow to 3m or more will require at least 50cm of soil for stability.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe. </p>
+These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of grit to let the roots breathe. </p>
 <p>Keep your plants cool with mulch and plenty of water to encourage growth.</p>
 <p>Taller sunflowers may need staking to prevent snapping.
 Areas prone to strong wind may damage the plant as it grows taller.</p>
 	<br>